FaezehYazdani/GitHub-Pro/README.md

 ---  Strike Through: Strike through text ---
 ~~This text is strikethrough.~~

-Note: if you wanna make sure you are on a new line you need to add 2 spaces at the end of the previous line.
+P.S.
+If you wanna make sure you are on a new line you need to add 2 spaces at the end of the previous line.